WillFlame14/hanabi-bot/README.md

 https://user-images.githubusercontent.com/25177576/190633432-57b527da-786e-4c24-92d0-e1d01291986e.mp4

 ## Bot features
-- Can play at different levels of the H-Group convention set (currently, levels 1-4 are supported).
+- Can play at different levels of the H-Group convention set.
+Currently, levels 1-4 are supported.
 - Takes notes during the game on cards in its own hand.
 - Internally rewinds to relevant turns to understand mistakes.
-- Can create and start games on its own (to play bot-only games, or to control it remotely).
+- Can create and start games on its own (i.e. for playing bot-only games).

 ## Running locally
 - You'll need to have NodeJS v16 or above.
 You can download it [here](https://nodejs.org/en/download/).